arnaldo-ocampo/dmo-vnfp/README.md

 ## Conclusion

 This is a sophisticated research project that contributes to the field of **network optimization** and **evolutionary computation**, specifically addressing real-world challenges in modern virtualized network infrastructures.
-This is a sophisticated research project that contributes to the field of **network optimization** and **evolutionary computation**, specifically addressing real-world challenges in modern virtualized network